somphene/somphene.github.io/log/_posts/2020-05-05-01-empirical-observations-on-language.md

 ### The Language of Thermodynamics

-To picture the different Phases and their states, in Thermodynamics we use what is known as a Phase Diagram.
+To create a picture of the different Phases (Solid, Liquid, Gas) and their states, in Thermodynamics we use what is known as a Phase Diagram.
 I'm assuming the reader has seen the Phase Diagram of Water, with the Triple point being a point where all three- ice, water and vapour meet.
-The most common other ones are the one, two and three component Phase Diagrams.
-The boundaries of each Phase represents the interface at which Phases on either side can stay at equilibrium with each other.
-There are rules for Phase Diagrams according to Thermodynamics- that is, not any kind of Phase Diagram is possible.
+The most common diagrams are the one, two and three component Phase Diagrams.
+The boundaries of each Phase represents the interface at which Phases on either side can interact and stay at equilibrium with each other.
+There are rules for Phase Diagrams.
+According to Thermodynamics, not any kind of Phase Diagram is possible.
 In High School many of the function plots one sees are types of Phase Diagrams.
 A famous result is the Gibbs Phase Rule.
-This states a relation among the number of Phases (like solid liquid gas), components (like two or more different salts), degrees of freedom (symmetries) and number of variation parameters (Temperature, Pressure, etc.).
+This states a relation among the number of (#) Phases (like solid liquid gas)-$$P$$, components (like two or more irreducible elementary things which make up the Phase)- $$C$$, degrees of freedom (symmetries)-$$F$$ and variation parameters (Temperature, Pressure, etc.)- -$$N$$.
+The relation when each of them is finite is given by:

+$$ #Phases (P) + #Freedoms (F) = #Components (C) + #Parameters  (N)
+$$

+When they are not finite, the much more fluid notions of Cardinality or Measure replace the rigid notion of number.

-For the rest of the write up I would like to use the words 'more Fluid', 'less Rigid', 'more symmetric', 'higher Entropy', 'additional degree of freedom' interchangeably.
+* Terminology: For the rest of the write up I would like to use the words 'more Fluid', 'less Rigid', 'more symmetric', 'higher Entropy', 'additional degree of freedom' interchangeably as they are all various forms of the same knowledge.

 ### The Usual Languages- English, Physics and Mathematics